 Status and Distribution

-In March 2017 a paper was published introducing Anarsia innoxiella as a species new to science (see under A. innoxiella in Publications - Published Papers, on this site).
+In 2017, Gregersen & Karsholt published a paper introducing Anarsia innoxiella as a species new to science (see under A. innoxiella in Publications - Published Papers, on this site).
 It had previously been present, undetected, within the species Anarsia lineatella.

-Following extensive checks, including advice and assistance from one of the paper's authors, a good number of records of A. innoxiella in southern England have been confirmed, although many more await confirmation.
-Indications are that it is well established in south-east England but should be considered at best local in its distribution.
+Following extensive checks, including advice and assistance from one of the paper's authors, a good number of records of A. innoxiella in southern England have been confirmed from photographs, although more await confirmation.

-Most light-trapped specimens of Anarsia lineatella are now thought likely to refer to A. innoxiella.
-However, as one A. lineatella was attracted to MV light trap in Dorset in 2003, any previous records without a supporting photo or specimen, should be considered as unconfirmed.
+Most former light-trapped specimens of Anarsia lineatella are thought likely to refer to A. innoxiella.
+However, as A. lineatella has on occasions been attracted to light, any previous records under A. lineatella cannot, without a supporting photo or specimen, be automatically ascribed to A. innoxiella.

 Bradley & Fletcher no: